quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part26_The_Bellman_Err.md

 #### Pseudo Termination
-Background context: Discounting can be thought of as pseudo-termination, where episodes are constantly restarting with probability 1 - \(\gamma\) on each step.
+Background context: Discounting can be thought of as pseudo-termination, where episodes are constantly restarting with probability 1 - $\gamma$ on each step.
 This concept is crucial for understanding oﬄine policy methods.
 :p How does the idea of pseudo termination help in oﬄine policy learning?
 ??x
 The idea of pseudo-termination helps by treating discounting as a form of optional restarting, allowing the learning process to effectively focus on an on-policy distribution even with a behavior policy.
 This approach reduces the need to constantly include new states within the on-policy distribution, thereby improving stability.